Deport Every Single Illegal Alien Possible

 The fix?
 Quite simple.

-President Trump and Secretary of War, Pete Hegseth, quickly set the precedent that the military was not there to run inclusive recruitment ads, try and do their part to fight climate change, or participate in DEI policy, damaging the military's efficacy.
+President Trump and Secretary of War, Pete Hegseth, quickly set the precedent that the military was not there to run inclusive recruitment ads, try to do their part to fight climate change, or participate in DEI policy, damaging the military's efficacy.
 They were there to ensure that the United States could win a war, recruiting young men and women eager to serve their country, all held to the same standards and trained to be the most powerful fighting force on the face of the globe.

 Editor's Note: Thanks to President Trump and War Secretary Pete Hegseth's leadership, the warrior ethos is coming back to America's military.